 by Pastor Tim Burt

-I’ve worked jobs that have required physical labor where I got filthy dirty.
+I cut down a tree yesterday and when I was done, I was as filthy dirty as could be!
 There are times when getting filthy is just a part of the job description.

 When getting filthy means sinful behavior, it is inappropriate and God requires that the behavior must change.
-2 Cor.
-7:1 KJV says, “Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit…” It says that one reason we should cleanse ourselves is so we won’t hinder the promise of blessing—“Having therefore these promises.”
+2 Corinthians 7:1 KJV says, “Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit…” It says that one reason we should cleanse ourselves is so we won’t hinder the promise of blessing—“Having therefore these promises…”

 Again, this benefit is not a permission slip to sin.
 It is the mercy of God and His grace to help us while we go through the process of “cleansing ourselves from all filthiness of the flesh…” Every time we sin, we should stop and sincerely repent and talk to God about how to change the behavior of that sin and examine the Word of God to see what He has to say about it.
 Then we should pray and ask the Holy Spirit to help us make changes.
 When someone is sincerely sorry, they will find the strength and in time make changes.